-Figure 2: Pre-1,500 Calories and Agriculture Domestication Centers settled agriculture (including animal husbandry) as one of the most important factors contributing to increases in technological and social complexity (see, among others, (e.g., Asouti et al., 2013; Childe, 1951; Diamond, 1997; Dow and Reed, 2022)).
-Every known early civilization that subsequently gave rise to cities, large empires, and a highly specialized occupational division of labor (as in soldiers, tax collectors, administrators, artisans, etc.), was preceded by a growing population that increasingly required a fixed abode, which in turn resulted from having adopted a suite of domesticated crops and animals and gradually improved agricultural techniques (Diamond, 1997).
-14 Of course, it is only after a protracted period that appreciable changes in social complexity as marked by walled fortifications, elaborate elite burials, and sites of religious rituals, begin to unfold in the archaeological record of each region (Borcan et al., 2021; Harris and Fuller, 2014).
-15
+The immediate consequence of the extent of their isolation is that the main crops of eastern and western Asia did not diffuse substantially between these regions during the first few thousand years of cultivation - periods that saw the gradual growth of settled populations and the emergence of complex societies independently in each region, despite the west beginning to domesticate grains up to two thousand years before the east.
+Regardless of timing, we consider the transition from foraging to settled agriculture (including animal husbandry) as one of the most important factors contributing to increases in technological and social complexity (see, among others, e.g., Asouti et al., 2013; Childe, 1951; Diamond, 1997; Dow and Reed, 2022).
+Every known early civilization that subsequently gave rise to cities, large empires, and a highly specialized occupational division of labor (as in soldiers, tax collectors, administrators, artisans, etc.), was preceded by a growing population that increasingly required a fixed abode, which in turn resulted from having adopted a suite of domesticated crops and animals and gradually improved agricultural techniques (Diamond, 1997).19 Of course, it is only after a protracted period that appreciable changes in social complexity as marked by walled fortifications, elaborate elite burials, and sites of religious rituals, begin to unfold in the archaeological record of diffused outwards to southern Europe, North Africa, the region of present-day Iran, and the western Indian subcontinent before reaching the western outskirts of the millet and rice-growing east on the eve of the Erligang civilization (Stevens et al., 2016).